API security

 For developers, this exception removes the need to take an extra step to allow APIs to be used.
 Be sure to test your application on a non-local server, and with both enabling and disabling the secured APIs it uses, to ensure that it behaves correctly under those circumstances.

-If this key is not defined or is set to a non-zero value, the exception for localhost
+Desktop owners can override this exception for developers’ desktops by defining a specific registry key.
+If the key is not defined or is set to a non-zero value, the exception for localhost

 is allowed.